ruuvi/ruuvi.firmware.c/README.md

 Ruuvi code is BSD-3 licensed.
 Submodules and external dependencies have their own licenses, which generally are BSD-compatible.

 # Changelog
+## 3.22.0
+ - Add low-power delay to drivers
+ - Try to initialize a separate pressure sensor if using SHTC as environmental sensor
+ - Add pressure sensor tasks

+## 3.19.0 ... # 3.21.0
+ - Various reworks and refactoring.

 ## 3.18.0
  - Use refactored drivers.